RdoubleA/MLprep/machine_learning.md

 Random search - select a range of values for each hyperparameter and randomly choose values

-Random allows you to try more different values in case one hyperparameter does not improve objective function at all - in which case grid search will be redundant for different values of the dud hyperparameter
+Random allows you to try more different values in case one hyperparameter does not improve objective function at all - in which case grid search will be redundant for different values of the dud hyperparameter.

 Some parameters you should sample on a log scale instead of uniformly at random, especially learning rate which can vary on a log scale (0.0001 to 1).
 For example, sample the exponent uniformly at random and then use learning rate = 10 ^ that exponent.
 OR for values that range from 0.9 to 0.999, use 1 - 10 ^ that exponent